Complete Hawaii Volcano & Lava Viewing Guide

 Halema’uma’u Crater Viewing

 Throughout Hawaii Volcanoes National Park there are plenty of impressive viewing locations of the massive Halema’uma’u crater.
 While it’s not possible to visit the crater itself due to current safety restrictions, there are distant overlooks that provide views of the crater.
 Unfortunately, the lookout attached to the Jaggar museum was severely damaged by seismic activity and is closed.
-A daytime journey to the park provides views of the crater itself, and because the crater has not filled back up with lava after the 2018 east rift zone eruption, there is not currently a crater glow at dusk.
-Only time will tell if the lava’s orange-red glow against a background of stars will return.
+A daytime journey to the park provides views of the crater itself, and because the crater just started filling back up with lava in 2021 after the 2018 east rift zone eruption, there is now occasionally a crater glow at dusk against a background of stars.

 Kilauea Iki Crater